 Mathematics

 Danson children are inspired to be passionate about maths and to think critically when working in a mathematical manner.
 They are taught to deepen their thinking through their approach to tackling challenging problems and investigating possible outcomes.
 Children are posed with a series of questions to increase their knowledge and understanding of specific objectives and then they are encouraged to create their own questions to make connections between different mathematical concepts and topics.
-We provide children with a broad and balanced range of opportunities for maths learning to take place, including but not limited to:

 • Daily counting